Stresemann's bushcrow: Reproduction

-The Stresemann's bushcrow nests either alone or in a small, loosely connected colony of three to five nests.
+Stresemann's bushcrow nests either alone or in a small, loosely connected colony of three to five nests.
 It is monogamous and may form a lifelong pair bond.
 The bushcrow occasionally has a third bird, or in rare cases two to four more, help the breeding couple both build the nest and care for the young.
 The helpers may also not be restricted to helping one nest at a time, as they have been seen at nests across the loose colonies.
 Allofeeding and allopreening, where the birds feed or preen each other, takes place both between the pair and with the other bushcrows in the colony.
 The bushcrow lays its eggs shortly after the first rains, which normally occur in late February and early March, leading to its eggs being laid in late March and early April.

 The nest is an untidy globular structure, on which the roof tapers to a point that has an opening into the interior chamber.
 The nest is 60 cm in diameter while the interior chamber is 30 cm across.
 To start constructing the nest, a single twig is inserted into the top of an acacia tree 5 to 6 m above the ground.
 This leads to the paired bushcrows becoming excited, engorging their blue facial skin.
 Almost ritualistically the pair then pick the acacia's leaves and twigs, dropping them to the ground.
 The pair end this display by chasing each other through the trees before continuing construction.
 The nest is made out of thorny twigs while the interior chamber is lined with dry grass and dried cattle dung.
 Damp soil is used to keep the initial twigs connected.
 Old nests are repaired and reused.

 Up to six eggs are laid in the nest.
 The bushcrow's eggs are cream-colored with pale lilac blotches that concentrate into a ring at the wider end.